drf-forms/drf-schema-adapter/docs/drf_auto_endpoint/metadata.md

 ```

 Any of the two provided metadata classes (or your own metadata class using `AutoMetadataMixin`)
-will provide an output similar to this:
+will provide an output similar to this when calling `OPTIONS` on an endpoint:

 ```
 [